cyrus-and/gdb-dashboard/README.md

 which modules will be part of the dashboard, and where.

-Each directive is in the form `[!]<module>`, when the `!` is present then the corresponding module is enabled by default.
+Each directive is in the form `[!]<module>`, when the `!` is present then the corresponding module is disabled by default.
 The order of directives denotes the display order within the dashboard.
 For example:

-    dashboard -layout !source assembly !stack
+    dashboard -layout source !assembly stack

 Modules which do not appear in the list are disabled and placed after the last element in alphabetical order.